Skip to content

 Each table entry should have the following key/value pairs:

-• One source key containing a string glob pattern.
+• source: key containing a string glob pattern.

-• One destination string containing the local file path or a full URL.
+• destination: local file path or a full URL with optional replacements (placeholders).

-• One kind number containing the HTTP response code.
+• kind: optional number containing the HTTP response code (redirection).

 Note